openmc-dev/openmc/docs/source/usersguide/output/particle_restart.rst

 **/energy** (*double*)

-    Energy of the particle in MeV.
-This is always provided but only used for continuous-energy mode.
+    Energy of the particle in MeV for continuous-energy mode, or the energy group of the particle for multi-group mode.

-**/energy_group** (*int*)

-    Energy group of the particle.
-This is always provided but only used for multi-group mode.

 **/xyz** (*double[3]*)